Skip to content

 Two different jobs, two different places:

-• CTAs — actions the reply should take (route to your site, suggest a follow…)
+• Goals (calls to action): actions the reply should take (send people to your website, ask to follow…)

 "Free shipping over $75" is context.
-"Send pricing questions to the pricing page" is a CTA.
+"Send pricing questions to the pricing page" is a goal.

 Share across pages